pyrmont/articles.inqk.net/src/_posts/2024-05-30-podcasts-spring-2024.md

 ## Previously Subscribed

 - [**Econ 102**](https://www.podpage.com/econ102/): I really wanted to like this show.
 Economist Noah Smith discusses an article from his blog with co-host Erik Torenberg.
 Unfortunately, Torenberg is too ill-informed about the world to make the discussion interesting.

 - [**Cold Takes Audio**](https://coldtakesblog.podbean.com/): I said last year that Holden Karnofsky was doing what I wanted other bloggers to do and then he promptly stopped blogging (or at least has effectively stopped blogging).

 - [**Exponent**](https://exponent.fm/): I’ve kept this on the Currently Subscribed list for a while but it’s time to admit it’s gone.
 Farewell, James!
 May you long avoid barbed-wire fences!

-- [**MusicalSplaining**](https://twitter.com/musicalsplainin): I stopped listening to this and then, just when I was feeling guilty, Hosts Angela Meehan and Kaveh Taherian announced the show was ending.
+- [**MusicalSplaining**](https://twitter.com/musicalsplainin): I stopped listening to this and then, just when I was feeling guilty, hosts Angela Meehan and Kaveh Taherian announced the show was ending.
 I’ll always have fond memories.

 - [**Philosopher's Zone**](https://www.abc.net.au/radionational/programs/philosopherszone/): I think I need to admit that I’ve stopped listening to this podcast.
-I’m technically still subscribed but I have a huge backlog of episodes that I periodically go through and delete.
+I’m technically still subscribed but I have a huge backlog of episodes that I periodically go through and delete rather than listen to.
 David Rutledge did a great job making philosophy accessible to the layperson and my dropping it reflects more on me than it does on the show.

 - [**The Rewatchables**](https://www.theringer.com/the-rewatchables): Like the _Philosopher’s Zone_, I have a lot of fond memories but the reality is that I only have so many hours in the day and in the end, I’d rather spend that time watching movies than listening to Bill Simmons and friends talk about them.